Enter your ZIP to find local pros.

 19+$8,500 to $15,000+

 Carrier offers financing to qualified buyers through participating dealers.
-Many contractors partner with lenders such as Wells Fargo, Synchrony, or other financing providers, allowing homeowners to spread payments over time through monthly plans.
-Financing availability and terms vary by installer, so it’s best to ask your local Carrier dealer about current offers.
+Many contractors partner with lenders such as Wells Fargo, Synchrony, or other financing providers, allowing you to spread payments over time.
+Financing availability and terms vary by installer, so ask your local Carrier dealer about current offers.

-Homeowners may also find savings through local utility rebates, state energy efficiency programs, and seasonal manufacturer promotions.
-These incentives can help offset the cost of installing high-efficiency HVAC equipment.
+You may also find savings through local utility rebates, state energy efficiency programs, and seasonal manufacturer promotions.

 A federal tax credit for qualifying heat pump installations was previously available under the Inflation Reduction Act, offering up to $2,000 in tax savings.
 However, federal residential HVAC tax credits expired for systems installed after December 31, 2025.
-Homeowners who installed qualifying equipment in 2025 may still claim the credit when filing their 2026 taxes.
+If you installed qualifying equipment in 2025, you may still claim the credit when filing your 2026 taxes.

-Because incentive programs vary by location and change frequently, homeowners should check with their local HVAC contractor, utility company, or state energy office to see which rebates or promotions are currently available.
+Because incentive programs vary by location and change frequently, we recommend checking with your local HVAC contractor, utility company, or state energy office to see which rebates or promotions are currently available.

 HVAC unit in green foliage